My Dear Kuttichathan: Development

 My Dear Kuttichathan was the first Indian film to be filmed in 3D.
 Jijo Punnoose, son of Navodaya Appachan made his directorial debut with this film.
-After Padayottam (1982), Jijo decided to direct a 3D film after getting inspired by an article in "American Cinematographer" shown to him by cinematographer Ramachandra Babu.
+After Padayottam (1982), Jijo decided to direct a 3D film after getting inspired by an article in American Cinematographer shown to him by cinematographer Ramachandra Babu.

 Technology

 To understand the technology, Jijo travelled multiple trips to Burbank, California and bought sample reels of 3D films and held a preview in his studio.
 Appachan who was thoroughly convinced decided to produce this film under the allocated budget of 40 lakhs.
 David Schmier worked as the film's stereographer along with the film's cinematographer to ensure multiple images converge for 3D effect.

-Jijo travelled to the US once again where he met Chris Condon, an expert in 3D technology.
+Jijo travelled to the United Stated once again where he met Chris Condon, an expert in 3D technology.
 Jijo bought the special camera lens and after much discussion Chris agreed to assist Jijo in his film.
-The required equipment needed for the film had to be imported from the US and Jijo managed to do this with the help of his friend, Thomas J Easaw.
+The required equipment needed for the film had to be imported from the United States and Jijo managed to do this with the help of his friend, Thomas J Easaw.